Landscape Artist of the Year

 ‘Kilchurn Castle’

-As part of the final stage, all three artists were sent to three different locations around the UK for a commission piece.
-The challenge was to collect preliminary work on location- drawings, paint studies, photographs and notes- then to respond to these in a set time limit- four weeks.
+As part of the final stage, all three shortlisted artists were each sent to different locations across the UK to produce a commissioned piece.
+The challenge was to gather preliminary material on site — including drawings, painted studies, photographs and written notes — and then respond to this research back in the studio within a strict four-week time limit.

-I visited Kilchern Castle on Loch Awe in Scotland.
-Despite the insects- it was a great, surreal experience.
-The power, beauty, history and atmosphere on this location was everywhere.
-I attempted to at least capture of it in my painting.
+I was sent to Kilchurn Castle on Loch Awe in Scotland.
+Despite the relentless insects, it was a memorable and slightly surreal experience.
+The power, beauty, history and atmosphere of the location were overwhelming and ever-present.
+My aim was to capture at least a sense of this in the finished painting.

 The Semi- Final